-In this delicious Thai chicken curry, succulent chicken pieces are sautéed in coconut oil, then simmered in a creamy broth of coconut milk, peanut butter, garlic, and ginger.
+In this delicious Thai chicken curry, succulent chicken pieces are sautéed in coconut oil and then simmered in a creamy broth of coconut milk, peanut butter, garlic, and ginger.
+This flavorful curry is ready in about 30 minutes.

 Ingredients